zpskt/Bringing-Old-Photos-Back-to-Life/README.md

 ## Requirement
 The code is tested on Ubuntu with Nvidia GPUs and CUDA installed.
 Python>=3.6 is required to run the code.

+### Apple-M-CHIP
+The code is tested on macOS Sequoia  with M2 chip and Python=3.9.21.

 ## Installation

 Clone the Synchronized-BatchNorm-PyTorch repository for